 - Heat the oil in a large pan over medium high heat.
 Working in batches, brown the meat until it is browned on all sides, about 10 minutes for each batch.
 Don’t crowd the beef cubes in the pan.
 Set the meat aside.

 - Pour off all but 2 teaspoons of fat from the pan and add the onions.
 Sauté them for 3 minutes, until lightly browned, and add them to the slow cooker.
-In the slow cooker, mix together the barbecue sauce, beef broth, honey and mustard.
-Add the parsnips, browned beef and the cooked onions to the slow cooker and stir to combine.
+Add the barbecue sauce, beef broth, honey and mustard and stir to combine.
+Add the parsnips and browned beef to the slow cooker and stir to combine.

-- Add the beer to the slow cooker, and cook on low for 6 hours, until the meat is tender.
+- Pour in the beer, cover, and cook on low for 6 hours, until the meat is tender.
 Serve hot, with noodles.